alexlusco/alexlusco.github.io/_posts/2024-05-04-traffic-stops-anomoly-detection.md

 ## k-means clustering
 ![](/images/2024-05-04-traffic-stops-anomoly-detection/cluster.png)

-Plot visualizing the results of a cluster analysis on the race reporting patterns of police officers, reflecting how often they report 'White' and 'Black' individuals during traffic stops.
-Each colored dot represents an officer, plotted according to the number of times they have reported stopping 'White' and 'Black' individuals.
+Plot visualizing the results of a cluster analysis on the race reporting patterns of police officers, reflecting how often they report white and Black individuals during traffic stops.
+Each colored dot represents an officer, plotted according to the number of times they have reported stopping white and Black individuals.

 The colors indicate different clusters, each representing a group of officers with similar reporting behaviors, which could suggest similar operational areas or potentially shared biases in reporting practices.